 What to Look for When Choosing a Heating Pad

-We just listed the different types of heating pads available, now we’ll share some of the most important features to look for in the best heating pads.
+I just listed the different types of heating pads available, now I’ll share some of the most important features to look for in the best heating pads.

 This relates to start-up time and usage time.
 Some heating pads can get warm in a few seconds while others may take a minute or two to heat up before you can use it.